sdiehl/wiwinwlh/slideshow.md

   A -> ()
 ```

-Is translated into the following GHC Core with the exception inserted for the non-exhaustive patterns.
+The above is translated into the following GHC Core with the exception inserted for the non-exhaustive
+patterns.
+GHC can be made more vocal about incomplete patterns using the ``-fwarn-incomplete-patterns`` and
+``-fwarn-incomplete-uni-patterns`` flags.

 ```haskell
 case x of _ {